Alex-Nygaard/Martian-communication/README.md

   digitalWrite(led5, HIGH);
 }
 ```
+This code illustrates that relationship between the bits and the remainder of the division (explained also above the code).

 #### Visualising binary numbers with 7-segment display
 Using a 7-segment display, it is much easier to understand and interpret a binary number or input.
 The 7-segment display is essentially 7 separate LEDs which when combinated in specific ways create the illusion of decimal numbers.
 More can be read on https://en.wikipedia.org/wiki/Seven-segment_display

 To create a 7 segment display:
 Arrange 7 lights in the pattern shown in the picture below, inside the 7 different line segments.
 To find the output of each light, the binary input of the 3 buttons must be used to create logical equations for the output.
 The table in the picture shows the state (on/off) of each light for every number.
 The tables (K-map tables) are used to determine the equations for each light by using logic gates, that can later be implemented into the code.
-See the image below for further details.
+See figure 4 below for further details.
 ![sevenSegmentDisplay](sevenSegmentDisplay.jpg)
-*Figure X: The 7 parts of the 7 segment display, the table for the inputs/outputs and the K-map tables for the first 3 lights*
+*Figure 4: The 7 parts of the 7 segment display, the table for the inputs/outputs and the K-map tables for the first 3 lights*

 The code for the logic equations used in the lights for the 7 segment display is as follows.
 Light A, B and C directly correlate to the
 ```.c